-$Death\,within\,seven\,years$
+Death within seven years

-If Mr Povey dies within seven years of making the gift:
+If Mr Owen dies within seven years of making the gift:

-- his discounted gift of £19,935 will become chargeable to IHT at 40% but this is reduced by the credit paid on entry.
-It may be possible to reduce this if at least three years have passed due to taper relief (see page 14). - the withdrawals of £5,000 each year, payable monthly, will continue to be paid in full to Mrs Povey. - his executors will negotiate with HM Revenue & Customs (HMRC) to determine the actual discount to be applied to the trust fund.
-If HMRC agrees with our calculations then the full discount of £30,065 will be free from IHT.
+- his discounted gift of £19,935 will become chargeable to IHT at 40% as this is a potentially exempt transfer.
+It may be possible to reduce this if at least three years have passed, due to taper relief (see page 17). - the withdrawals of £5,000 each year, payable monthly, will continue to be paid in full to Mrs Owen. - his executors will negotiate with HMRC to determine the actual discount to be applied to the trust fund.
+If HMRC agrees with our calculations, then the full discount of £30,065 will all be free from IHT.

-If Mrs Povey dies within seven years of making the gift:
+If Mrs Owen dies within seven years of making the gift:

-her discounted gift of £18,662 will become chargeable to IHT at 40% but this is reduced by the credit paid on entry.
-It may be possible to reduce this if at least three years have passed due to taper relief (see page 14).

-- the withdrawals of £5,000 each year, payable monthly, will continue to be paid in full to Mr Povey. - her executors will negotiate with HMRC to determine the actual discount to be applied to the trust fund.
-If HMRC agrees with our calculations then the full discount of £31,338 will be free from IHT.
+- her discounted gift of £18,662 will become chargeable to IHT at 40% as this is a potentially exempt transfer.
+It may be possible to reduce this if at least three years have passed, due to taper relief (see page 17). - the withdrawals of £5,000 each year, payable monthly, will continue to be paid in full to Mr Owen. - her executors will negotiate with HMRC to determine the actual discount to be applied to the trust fund.
+If HMRC agrees with our calculations, then the full discount of £31,338 will be free from IHT.

-If Mr and Mrs Povey had not applied for a discounted gift trust to reduce their IHT liability, their tax bills on the £100,000 invested could have been £20,000 (40% tax on their respective halves).
-By planning ahead, even if one of them dies within the first seven years, subject to HMRC's agreement, Mr Povey will have saved his beneficiaries £12,026 (40% tax on the discount of £30,065) and Mrs Povey's beneficiaries £12,535 (40% tax on the discount of £31,338).
+If Mr and Mrs Owen had not applied for a discounted gift trust to reduce their IHT liability, their tax bills on the £100,000 invested could have been £20,000 (40% tax on their respective halves).
+By planning ahead, even if one of them dies within the first seven years, subject to HMRC's agreement, Mr Owen will have saved his beneficiaries £12,026 (40% tax on the discount of £30,065) and Mrs Owen's beneficiaries £12,535 (40% tax on the discount of £31,338).
 In addition there may be a further IHT saving as a result of taper relief on their respective discounted gifts.